saharnahle/quiz1/Quiz_on_Git/README.md

 ## What you should do:

-1. Create a branch with your name and commit your changes to it.
+1. If you did not fork, create a branch with your name and commit your changes to it.
 2. **To check the correct answers**: edit the README document and replace the ``[ ]`` with ``[x]`` to mark the correct answers.

 Question 1